icon-project/devportal/getting-started/how-to-run-a-validator-node/register-prep-node-public-key.md

 ### Generating a Public Key with the goloop CLI

-You can also generate a public key with the [goloop CLI](https://docs.icon.community/concepts/computational-utilities/goloop).
+To generate the Public Key you can use the [goloop CLI](https://docs.icon.community/concepts/computational-utilities/goloop).
 If you dont have the goloop CLI installed in your computer please follow [these instructions](https://docs.icon.community/concepts/computational-utilities/goloop/setup).

 Once you have the goloop CLI installed you can use `goloop ks pubkey` [command](https://github.com/icon-project/goloop/blob/master/doc/goloop_cli.md#goloop-ks-pubkey) command to generate the public key of your wallet